sinclairzx81/typebox/design/website/docs/format/1_registry.md

 # Registry

-The Format module includes Get and Set functions which can be used to define custom formats.
+Custom string formats are supported with Get and Set.

 ## Example